Douglas G. Stuart

-Douglas G. Stuart (October 5, 1931 – April 6, 2019) was a Regents' professor emeritus of Physiology at the University of Arizona.
+Douglas G. Stuart (October 5, 1931 – April 6, 2019) was an American-Australian neuroscientist.
+He was a Regents' professor emeritus of Physiology at the University of Arizona.

-Early Life and Career
+Early life and career

 As a young man in Australia, Stuart trained to compete with the Australian team in the British Commonwealth Games as a high jumper.
 He came to Michigan State University (East Lansing, Michigan) on a track scholarship in 1954 to complete his BS (1955) and MS (1956) in physical education with an emphasis on mammalian physiology and the physiology of exercise.
 It was at MSU that Stuart developed his interest and expertise in academe (including exposure to experimental neuroscience; his first venture involved testing the effects of fatigue on human reaction time); blossomed in public speaking (MSU sent him state-wide to promulgate interest in its foreign student program) and leadership (he co-ran a dormitory of 500 undergraduate and graduate students); met and subsequently married (1957) an American undergraduate (see below).
 Rather, with the guidance of an outstanding MSU teacher and mentor, Professor W. Duane Collings (1914–81), he opted to pursue a PhD in physiology at UCLA, where he began his studies in January 1957.
 Immediately prior, however, he returned briefly to Australia where, after failing to make the Australian track team, he designed and had built the scoreboards used for over a dozen sports (e.g., basketball, boxing, gymnastics, swimming) at the Melbourne Olympic Games in November 1956.
-During this visit he was offered the opportunity to return to the USA as a member of the Australian Department of External Affairs by its then-minister, Richard Casey.
+During this visit he was offered the opportunity to return to the US as a member of the Australian Department of External Affairs by its then-minister, Richard Casey.
 The NSW Department of Education also offered him a new and unique position as a track and field organizer and coach of new clubs throughout the state.
 By then, however, Stuart was firmly committed to undertaking a PhD in physiology, with a subsequent research career in the USA.